• Skip to primary navigation

 • Microsoft 365

-One place where the IAMIAM Identity and Access Management (IAM) is a set of policies, processes, and technologies designed to ensure that the right individuals (identities) have the right access to resources within an organization.
-IAM involves managing and securing digital identities, controlling access to systems and data, and maintaining the confidentiality, integrity, and availability of information.
-Team can help is our Institutional Identifier (IIDIID The Institutional Identifier (IID) (format: <eid>@eid.utexas.edu) is designed for use with cloud-based services whose usernames are e-mail addresses.
+Using the Institutional Identifier (IIDIID The Institutional Identifier (IID) (format: <eid>@eid.utexas.edu) is designed for use with cloud-based services whose usernames are e-mail addresses.
 When used as an email address, will forward to the user’s email address on record.
 Guest-class EIDs do NOT have IIDs unless they have been granted a special entitlement.
-For more information, see our Public Documentation or our Internal Documentation [icon name="lock" prefix="fas"].).
-For eligible individuals, if you send an email to <UT EID>@eid.utexas.edu your email will get automatically forwarded to the email address associated with that UT EID.
-This means never having to update the email addresses in your list.
+For more information, see our Public Documentation or our Internal Documentation [icon name="lock" prefix="fas"].)

 Collaborate With Non-UT People

-If you are looking to collaborate with individuals from a non-UT Austin institution, please contact your Human Resources personnel.
-It may be possible for your HR personnel to enter the collaborator(s) into Workday as a nonemployee1.
-Nonemployees who are sponsored by your department can be assigned various privileges2.
-Additionally, having such individuals tracked in our system can help ensure our compliance with various policies, statutes, and regulations such as FERPAFERPA The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which pertains to the release of and access to educational records. and HIPAA.
+• Contact your Human Resources (HR) personnel to enter collaborators into Workday as nonemployees.
+Sponsored nonemployees can be assigned various privileges, and having them tracked in the system ensures compliance with policies like FERPAFERPA The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which pertains to the release of and access to educational records. and HIPAA.

 More